nNab1l/Bee-detection/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Although everything works fine on the CPU, generally, the using the GPU is recommended meaning Nvidia cuda is needed to use the GPU. the code will use the CPU if Nvidia cuda is not found on the system
+Although everything works fine on the CPU, generally, using the GPU is recommended meaning Nvidia cuda is needed to use the GPU. the code will use the CPU if Nvidia cuda is not found or not correctly configured on the system

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Dependencies

-there are several dependencies needed in order for it to work
+There are several dependencies needed in order for it to work

 * ultralytics